lkno0705/ContentRecommendationForE-LearningSeminar/presentation-2/presentation_script.md

 - But the input data is created different
 - We still input a sequence of users
 - However, instead of considering all users who have rated the target learning objective (formerly the target item), we impose a more restrictive filtering constraint
-- a user $u$ is in the set of Neighbors for target user $u_m$ and the target learning objective $t$ **if and only if** for all u and the target user in the User collection and the target learning objective, it holds that the difficulty rating of user $u$ for learning objective t is equal to the difficulty rating of the target user $u_m$ for learning objective $t$ → Only users which gave the same difficulty rating to the current target learning objective as the target user are considered neighbors
+- a user $u$ is in the set of Neighbors for target user $u_m$ and the target learning objective $t$ **if and only if**, the difficulty rating $u$ has assigned to t, $d_{u,t}$, is equal to the difficulty rating $u_m$ has assigned $t$, $d_{u_m, t}$ → Only users which gave the same difficulty rating to the current target learning objective as the target user are considered neighbors
-- a user-similarity probability distribution of all users over the target (masked) user
+- this model then yields, as before, a user-similarity probability distribution of all users over the target (masked) user
-- By applying the aforementioned filtering criteria, we essentially limit the set of users who can receive a high similarity probability to users who have the same level difficulties with the same learning objective → With that, we can later recommend exercises that may have helped others as well and the exercises are more likely to have a difficulty level that fits the target user.
+- By applying the aforementioned filtering criteria, we essentially limit the set of users who can receive a high similarity probability to users who have the same level difficulties with the same learning objective → With that, we can later recommend exercises that may have helped others as well and these exercises are more likely to have a difficulty level that fits the target user.
 - Without this filtering criteria, the target user may be deemed similar to another user who rated the target learning objective $t$ as easy, even though the target user has rated it as $difficult$.
 This could result in the recommendation of either way to difficult exercises or the recommendation of exercises from a completely different topic, just because the user embeddings might be very similar despite the difference in the difficulty rating for the current learning objective.

 ## Section 4: Evaluation